Carers

 In addition, some migrants are specifically excluded for accessing local authority support under Schedule 3 of the Nationality, Immigration and Asylum Act 2002.
 However, the local authority cannot apply this exclusion if the individual’s human rights would be breached by their failure to provide support.

 Therefore, although carer’s with NRPF can be entitled to support from social services, the process can be difficult to navigate.
-If you would like further advice please contact us or see our resources page.
+If you would like further advice please contact us .